nicoespeon/understandlegacycode.com/content/blog/5-coding-exercises-to-practice-refactoring-legacy-code/index.md

 But if you tried a couple of katas, you might have realized they have one shortcoming: **none of them seem to allow you to practice refactoring bad code!**

-That's true, the vast majority of katas makes you code from scratch…
+That's true, the vast majority of katas make you code from scratch…

 However, there are a few which are specifically tailored for practicing refactoring Legacy Code.
 Katas where [Michael Feathers' techniques](../key-points-of-working-effectively-with-legacy-code) would shine.